n3xtcoder/videochat-tutorial/README.md

 ## Testing with https / between devices

-Ngrok is a tool to create a secure http(s) tunnel to your development environment.
+When developing a peer2peer video chat you may find it useful to test communication between devices and share links to your dev environment with those devices and other users.
+Ngrok is a tool to create a secure http(s) tunnel to your development environment which enables you to conveniently do this kind of testing.
+Here's how to use it:

 1. Install [ngrok](https://ngrok.com/)
 ```